 Does Maitreya Die?

+Despite resigning to his fate at one point, something makes Maitreya makes him realise he is not ready to die.
 The last conversation Maitreya has with Charvaka is also very interesting, particularly because it beautifully challenges the argument for free will.

 Charvaka talks about a particular type of fungus that can take over an ant’s sense of smell for the sake of food, shelter, and reproduction.
 The law student asks the monk if such a small spore can change the ant’s entire reality without the creature ever realising it, “How do you know where you end and where your environment begins?”

-But should he really be sacrificing his own self to make a statement that will likely have no impact on the large, evil corporations?
+Besides, should the devout monk really be sacrificing his own self to make a statement that will likely have no impact on the workings of large, evil corporations?
+Can he not do more when he is healthy and alive, like taking them to court and setting a certain precedent?

 What Happens to Navin?